2026 F-150 Smart Tech Features

 The Connectivity Package: Genuinely Useful or Expensive Bloatware?

-→ Full pricing breakdown, who it’s worth buying for, and what you lose when the trial expires: Ford Connectivity Package 2026: Is the $745 Upgrade Actually Worth It?
+For a full pricing breakdown, who it’s worth buying for, and what you lose when the trial expires, see our analysis on whether the Ford Connectivity Package 2026 price and features are actually worth the $745 investment.

 BlueCruise: Hands-Free Driving Gets Democratized